reims2/reims2-docs/src/philscore.md

 The corresponding [code can be found here](https://github.com/reims2/reims2-frontend/blob/main/src/lib/philscore.ts).

-> [!NOTE]
+## Current status

-> The algorithm is a replica of the one used in the old REIMS1 system.
+The algorithm is a replica of the one used in the old REIMS1 system.
 We have extensive testing in place to ensure that the REIMS2 implementation matches the REIMS1 implementation.
-Any discrepancies are considered bugs and should be reported.
+Any discrepancies are considered bugs and are fixed accordingly.

->
-> Future plans include improving the algorithm, but for now, we are focusing on replicating the old system.
+Still, we are open to changing the algorithm, see [Potential Improvements](#potential-improvements) for more information.

 ## Glossary